 Colleen McCoy, Outreach Coordinator (email)

 Colleen is the Outreach Coordinator of the Center for Latin American Studies.
 As Outreach Coordinator, Colleen leads our public engagement programs, organizing our K-16 teacher workshop series and summer institutes, strengthening our collaborations with Minority Serving Institutions and regional postsecondary institutions, and building partnerships with local cultural arts organizations.
 She also co-coordinates the Américas Award for Children’s & Young Adult Literature sponsored by the national Consortium of Latin American Studies Programs.
-Before joining CLAS, Colleen taught public school in Spain and has also worked in journalism, public relations and hospitality.
+Before joining CLAS, Colleen taught public school in Spain and worked in hospitality in Australia.
 Colleen received her M.Ed in International Education Policy and Management from Vanderbilt in 2017.

 Alma Paz-Sanmiguel, Adminstrative Assistant II (email )